tianhaoz95/time_since/NOTE.md

 === TODO ===

-your task is to add search function in status screen.
-A search icon button should be added to the left of the sort icon button. when the user taps on the search icon button, a search bar should show up and take up the space of the app bar. the search bar should have a light grey border and have a search icon to the left of the text field. when user type in the search bar, sort the items by similarity to the typed search text.
+your task is to remove the cancel button in the search bar in status screen, tapping outside the search bar should cancel it and hide the search bar.